 “How do I revise for my GCSE in mathematics?”

 I am a firm believer that hard work pays off and am confident that if you are willing to put in the effort, you can definitely get a top grade in maths.
-Be organised and try to start early… there’s well over 300 topics, so begin early.
+Be organised and try to start early… there’s a LOT of topics, so begin early.
 Also take advantage of all the support around you… your teacher, websites such as Corbettmaths or even friends or family can be a great place to turn for help.

 Before I carry on with my list of suggestions, I also recommend you consider where and how you revise.
 There are different types of revision and I am a firm believer that you should include all varieties.
 There will be times when you will be revising as part of a group, such as in revision sessions or with friends.
 You may be working on past papers or even using revision cards.
 Talk to your friends, ask questions, listen to what they say or ask… you can learn a lot by listening to how they approach topics or questions.
 You may even use your phone/iPad to look up notes, watch Corbettmaths videos, look up Twitter etc… this is all extremely useful.